ansys/pydpf-core/doc/source/user_guide/tutorials/plot/index.rst

        This tutorial explains how to plot data on its supporting mesh by different approaches.

+    .. grid-item-card:: Plotting data on the deformed mesh
+       :link: ref_plotting_data_on_deformed_mesh
+       :link-type: ref
+       :text-align: center

+       This tutorial explains how to plot data on its supporting deformed mesh.

     .. grid-item-card:: Plotting data on specific placements
        :link: ref_plotting_data_on_specific_placements
        :link-type: ref